THE DIRECTION TO SOUTHLAKE

 The City of Southlake

-Southlake is a city in Northeast Tarrant and southeast Denton counties, Texas.
-As of the 2010 census it had a population of 26,575.
+Southlake is a city in Northeast Tarrant and southeast Denton counties in Texas.
+As of the 2010 Census, Southlake had a population of 26,575.
 A suburb of Fort Worth and Dallas, Southlake is known for exemplary public schools, Southlake Town Square, and Carroll High School’s 8-time state champion football team.
-History of Southlake

 Economic Development & Tourism